Purpose and application

 - must seek guidance from the DSL or another senior colleague if you are in any doubt about appropriate conduct

 6. Record keeping: Comprehensive records are essential.
-Any incident involving pupils that could give cause for concern, whether contemplated in these guidelines or not should be recorded with justifications for any action taken.
+Any incident involving students that could give cause for concern, whether contemplated in these guidelines or not should be recorded with justifications for any action taken.
 In addition any incident should be promptly reported to a senior colleague

-9.Use of premises: You must not carry out on Ashbourne College London premises any work or activity other than pursuant to your terms and conditions of employment without the prior permission of the Director of Studies.
+9.Use of premises: You must not carry out on Ashbourne College premises any work or activity other than pursuant to your terms and conditions of employment without the prior permission of the Director of Studies.

 - use a room that has sufficient windows onto a corridor so the occupants can be seen, or keep the door open, or inform a colleague that the lesson/meeting is taking place

 - arrange the meeting during normal College hours when there are plenty of other people about

 - do not continue the meeting for any longer than is necessary to achieve its purposes;

 - avoid sitting or standing in close proximity to the student, except as necessary to check work